|Nutritional Guidelines (per serving)|

 - 1/4 cup oil (for frying)

-- The next day, bring the beans and water to a boil.
-Simmer for an hour-and-a-half to two hours or until the beans have softened.
+The next day, bring the beans and water to a boil.
+Simmer for 1 1/2 to 2 hours or until the beans have softened.
 Add more water as necessary.
 Drain.